-How to Rent Out Your House in Malaysia: Step-by-Step Guide (2026)
+How to Rent Out Your House in Malaysia (2026 Landlord Guide)

 What should you decide before listing the house?

-Decide the rental model, target tenant, furnishing level, price range, and non-negotiable house rules before the first viewing.
+The five decisions to lock in before the first viewing are rental model, target tenant, furnishing level, price range, and non-negotiable house rules.
 If you decide these only after applicants arrive, you will negotiate from panic.

 First decide whether the house is rented as a whole unit or by room.
-Whole-unit rental is simpler: one tenancy, one main household, cleaner accountability.
 By-room rental can produce more total rent, but it adds operational complexity: multiple occupants, shared utilities, house rules, turnover, cleaning, and disputes between tenants.

 Then decide whether the unit is bare, partly furnished, or fully furnished.
-Do not over-renovate just because a competitor looks prettier.
-For mass-market rentals, durable and neutral usually beats fragile and fashionable.
+Durable and neutral usually beats fragile and fashionable for mass-market rentals.
 Tenants want clean, functional and ready.
 Landlords need finishes that survive use.

 How do you price the rental?